mlocode/ipad2_ipad3_icloud_bypass/README.md

 3) LED and 220Ohm Resitor (for Bypass Status)

 ## Prequisites
+1) Check if these Pads are solderd on the USBHost-Shield, if not solder them: BILD
 1) Download Arduino IDE
 2) Install USBHost Library
 3) Patch USB Library